ActiveState/ActiveScout/README.md

 An easy to use tool that scans the current system to detect all ActiveState products including Python, Perl, and Tcl.

 ### Requirements
 Available via ActiveState Platform Project [ActiveScout](https://platform.activestate.com/ActiveState/ActiveScout) or by locally cloning this repo and running with Python 3.7 and greater (requires `python3 setup.py install` to be run).
+This will generally work without root/Admin access, but if hidden folders or directories are locked down to root/Admin, then these permissions will be required when running ActiveScout.

 ### Usage
 `activescout -o companyName -m machineTag -l $(pwd)`